Codeinwp/freshrank-lite/README.md

 - Search optimization recommendations
 - AI platform visibility optimization

+**🌐 Try it online first at [freshrank.ai](https://freshrank.ai)** — Test the analysis feature in your browser before installing the plugin.

 ### ✒️ AI-assisted Draft Generation
 - Use AI to fix the most important user experience issues
 - Full approval workflow